 At least 72 hours (3 days) before making pizza, prepare the dough.
 In a stand mixer fitted with the paddle attachment, add all the dry ingredients.
 Mix on medium-low speed until evenly incorporated.
 With the speed set to low, slowly pour in the wet ingredients and mix until loosely incorporated.
 Dough will look lumpy.
 Switch to the dough hook and mix on low for 2 minutes.
 Dough should look fairly smooth by the end.
 Rest for 5 minutes.
 Mix for 1 minute more on low.
 Rest for 5 minutes.

 At this point the flour should be well absorbed into the dough, however it will be on the wetter side.
 (If you touch it, it will leave some sticky remnants on your hand.)
-If not, you'll want to mix in a tablespoon or so more of water.
-It's important for this dough to be well hydrated.
-Note: it's difficult to add water into the dough after this point, but far easier to add flour later during the balling stage.
+If not, you’ll want to mix in a tablespoon or so more of water.
+It’s important for this dough to be well hydrated.
+I find that I need to add a bit more water during the dryness of the winter.
+Note: it’s difficult to add water into the dough after this point, but far easier to add flour later during the balling stage.
 This knowledge for the proper consistency will accumulate as you make the dough over and over again, and can vary by climate and season.
-Place dough in a bowl with enough space to double in size.
-Cover with plastic wrap to keep the dough from drying out.
-This can also be accomplished with a tall/large container and lid.
+Place dough in a bowl with enough space to double in size or this 4 qt Dough Container + Lid.
+If using a bowl, cover with plastic wrap to keep the dough from drying out.
 Store in the fridge, untouched, for 72 hours.

 On the day of pizza making, about 3-4 hours before cooking, turn the dough out onto a floured surface.
 Cut into 6 equal parts.
 Form into dough balls by pulling the dough down into itself until a smooth ball forms (see video).
 Use enough flour to keep the dough from sticking to your hands.
-Place in proofing box, cover, and allow to rise.
+Place in proofing box, cover, and allow to rise at room temperature.
+Timing will vary depending on the temperature of your kitchen, which can change from summer to winter.
+The dough is ready when it easily stretches into a round pizza.
+The more you make this, the more you’ll begin to understand timing and consistency in your kitchen.

 About 45 minutes before cooking, start the fire.
 Prepare the sauce, cheese, and toppings.